SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagram.md

 params_input = setindex!(copy(params),p_span[1],p_idx)                                # The input parameter values have to start at the first index of our parameter span. branches, = continuation(F, J, params_input, (@lens _[p_idx]), opts , DO,             # Gives our input.
     verbosity = 0, plot=false,                                                    # We do not want to display, or plot, intermediary results. recordFromSolution = (x, p) -> x[plot_var_idx],                                   # How we wish to print the output in the diagram.
-Here we simply want the value of the target varriable. perturbSolution = (x,p,id) -> (x  .+ 0.8 .* rand(length(x))),                     # Parameter for the continuation method, see BifurcationKit documentation. callbackN = BifurcationKit.cbMaxNorm(1e7))                      # Parameter for the continuation method, see BifurcationKit documentation.
+Here we simply want the value of the target variable. perturbSolution = (x,p,id) -> (x  .+ 0.8 .* rand(length(x))),                     # Parameter for the continuation method, see BifurcationKit documentation. callbackN = BifurcationKit.cbMaxNorm(1e7))                      # Parameter for the continuation method, see BifurcationKit documentation.
 ```